ASA 108, Offshore Passagemaking | Modern Sailing

 Due to the broad range of subjects covered in this course, there is no single textbook that addresses every topic in detail.
 A recommended reading list will be provided in the welcome packet upon enrollment.
 These resources will help support your preparation for the course and serve as valuable references for your future offshore sailing adventures.

-ASA 108 Information Packet
+ASA 108 Info Packet & Cancellation Policies

 2026 ASA 108 Session Dates